OxfordIonTrapGroup/wand/README.md

 If you get `connection refused` errors when a client tries to connect to the server remember to make sure to add a suitable bind argument (e.g. `--bind=*`).

 The default server port is `3251`.
-To control the server, or list the methods provided by the server, user `artiq_rpctool`.
+To control the server (e.g. to lock a laser or configure a lock gain), or list the methods provided by the server, use `artiq_rpctool`.

-## Starting a GUI client
+## WAnD GUI

 To start a GUI client, run `wand_gui -n <name>` where `<name>` is the name of the client.
 The client configuration file specifies the layout of the GUI and which servers to connect to.